 With the objective of enabling the Group's branch managers, premier bank managers and private banking consultants to offer customers the best service and build their trust, since 2015 more than 6,000 branch managers and premier banking managers have obtained a diploma in Financial Advisory services from the UPF School of Management (run by Pompeu Fabra University) and almost the same number obtained a Certificate in Wealth Management from the Chartered Institute for Securities & Investment (CISI).
-This makes the Group the first Spanish financial institution to certify employees' training with a post-graduate Financial Advice diploma and a prestigious international financial sector certificate.
+This makes the Group the first Spanish financial institution to certify employees' training with a post-graduate Financial Advisory diploma and a prestigious international financial sector certificate.

-Turning to risks specifically, the General Risks Division and the General Human Resources Division define the content of any risk-related training for functions supporting the Board of Directors/Senior Management covering specific matters that help high-level decision-making, as well as the rest of the organisation, especially branch network staff.
-This is carried out to ensure: communication of the Risk Appetite Framework throughout the whole organisation; the decentralisation of decision making; the updating of risk analysis competencies; and optimisation of risk quality.
+In the area of Risks, the General Risks Division and the General Human Resources Division define the content of all training for functions supporting the Board/Senior Management covering specific matters that help high-level decision-making, as well as the rest of the organisation's functions, especially with respect branch network staff.
+The aim is to facilitate the transfer throughout the organisation of the Risk Appetite Framework, the decentralisation of decision-making, the update of risk analysis skills and the optimisation of risk quality.

-CaixaBank structures its training offering through its Risks School.
-It sees training as a strategic tool to provide support to business areas, whilst providing a conduit for disseminating the Bank's risk policies, providing training, information and tools for all of its staff.
-This proposal comprises a training circuit for specialising in risk management.
-This is linked to the professional development of the Bank's entire workforce from Retail Banking staff through to specialists in any field.
-The objective is to ensure that all personnel have adequate knowledge of:
+The Entity is structuring its training programme through the Risk School.
+In this way, training is seen as a strategic tool designed to provide support to business areas.
+The school also acts as a conduit for disseminating the Bank's risk policies; providing training, information and tools for all the Entity's staff.
+The proposal comprises a training circuit for specialising in risk management, which will be linked to the professional development of the entire Bank's workforce from Retail Banking staff to specialists from any field.
+It aims to ensure that all personnel have sufficient knowledge of:

-- the financial system and different risks affecting the economic climate and the banking business, - the structure and operations of the Group's Risk Management activity, - the processes and tools associated with lending operations with regard to approval, monitoring and eventual re-negotiation and repayment phases,

-• lending products and the risk inherent to each one, in addition to legislation governing lending contracts.
+- the financial system and different risks affecting the economic climate and the banking business, - the structure and operations of the Group's Risk Management activity, - the processes and tools associated with lending operations with regard to approval, monitoring and eventual re-negotiation and repayment phases, lending products and the risk inherent to each one, in addition to legislation governing lending contracts.